-Nature and Scale/severity of Significant Impact Colour Code Description Strong positive A positive impact which is likely to result in ouroug Posture moderate to major benefits.
-Positive A positive impact which is likely to result in minor Tositive to moderate benefits.
+Nature and Scale/severity of Significant Impact Colour Code Description Strong positive A positive impact which is likely to result in Strong positive moderate to major benefits.
+Positive A positive impact which is likely to result in minor rositive to moderate benefits.
 Neutral An impact where no change from the current Neutrai situation is expected.
 Uncertain An impact where there is insufficient information Uncertain to determine if it will be positive or negative.
-Negative A negative/adverse impact which is likely to result in minor to moderate disbenefits.
-Chroma magalizza A negative/adverse impact which is likely to result Strong negative in moderate to major disbenefits.
+NT A negative/adverse impact which is likely to result Negative in minor to moderate disbenefits.
+Classic and Class A negative/adverse impact which is likely to result Strong negative in moderate to major disbenefits.